GlitchyPSIX/GlitchyPSIX/README.md

 Name's Glitchy.
 As oppossed to common belief no I'm not a robot and this isn't my source code but hi

-I develop stuff for SM64 machinima and other things of mine like games and stuff, I also make graphics
+I'm a software engineer that develops stuff for SM64 machinima and other things of mine like games and stuff

+I also make graphics because graphics are super cool

 My main language is C#, second is JS.
 I am one of the heads in the [Project Comet](https://github.com/projectcomet64) organization which has all the SM64 stuff I work on.